FeatureBaseDB/www/content/docs/administration.md

 #### Headers

-The server should return the Content-Type header matching the client's Accept header, the Content-Type header should follow this template:
+The server should return the Content-Type header matching the client's Accept header; the Content-Type header should follow this template:

 `Content-Type: application/vnd.pilosa.pql.v<version>`